 More Sprint Interval Training is Not Better

 It’s not uncommon to think if a little is good more is better.
-So use caution and limit your higher intensity exercise sessions to 45-60 minutes per week.
+So, use caution and limit your higher-intensity exercise sessions to 45-60 minutes per week.
 I repeat, per week, not per session.
-For example, if you begin with 10 minutes of the intervals three times a week (plus your warm-up and cool down), that’s 30 minutes.
+For example, if you begin with 10 minutes of the intervals three times a week (plus your warm-up and cool-down), that’s 30 minutes.
 As you increase to 20 minutes of intervals three times a week, you reach 60 minutes of intervals.
 That may be too much for you, but it’s not too little.
 If you feel you could do more, focus on increasing intensity during those 8-second intervals instead.

 Conclusion

 Using a bike reduces your risk of injury.
 However, your system still needs that recovery time between exercise sessions.
 That’s where the actual adaptations in the body happen that result in better fitness.
 If you’re exhausted after exercise instead of energized or begin to have more sleep problems instead of seeing an improvement in sleep, those are signs you’re doing too much.
-You can sprinkle other light exercise and strength training sessions between those interval days to keep your body working at its peak level without overdoing it.
+You can sprinkle other light exercises and strength training sessions between those interval days to keep your body working at its peak level without overdoing it.

 Read Next: